brevzin/brevzin.github.io/_posts/2022-09-23-copy-on-write.md

   - c++23
 ---

-One of the new language features for C++23 is [Deducing `this`](), which a feature I co-authored with Gašper Ažman, Sy Brand, and Ben Deane.
+One of the new language features for C++23 is [Deducing `this`](), which is a feature I co-authored with Gašper Ažman, Sy Brand, and Ben Deane.
 The interesting history there is that Sy and I were working on solving one problem (deduplication of all the `const` and ref-qualifier overloads) and Gašper and Ben were working on another (forwarding lambdas) and it just so happened that Jonathan Wakely pointed out that we were converging on a similar solution.

 In short, the facility allows you to declare an _explicit_ object parameter (whereas C++ has always let you have an _implicit_ object parameter, that `this` points to), which is annotated with the keyword `this`.
 And... that's basically the whole feature - this new function parameter behaves the same as any other kind of function parameter, and all the other rules basically follow from that.
 Ben gave a [whole talk](https://www.youtube.com/watch?v=jXf--bazhJw) on this at CppCon 2021, and Timur Doumler used this feature as one of the four he talked about in this keynote at CppCon 2022 on how C++23 will change how we write code (I'll post the link when it becomes available).

 What makes me most excited about this language feature is that the design we ended up with is a fairly simple one that nevertheless solves a variety of completely unrelated problems.
-Indeed, a lot of the use-cases we're aware of were not use-cases that we set out to solve - they're just ones that we discovered along the way.
+Indeed, a lot of the use-cases we're aware of were not use-cases that we explicitly set out to solve - they're just ones that we discovered along the way.
 Recursive lambdas?
 Discovered.
 A better approach to CRTP and builder interfaces?
 Discovered.
 Who knows how many other interesting things people will come up with built on this one simple feature.

 So I thought I'd write a new post about a use-case for deducing `this` that I just thought of last week: implementing copy-on-write.